 ISVs being purchased by payments providers has become commonplace in the retail IT channel.
 But a group of resellers acquiring ownership interest in an ISV?
 That’s a first – and I believe it has landscape-shifting potential.
 On the first full day of RetailNOW, the Reseller Collaboration Company, which is a group of eight veteran POS VARs, announced an agreement that will give the resellers part ownership and an active management role with restaurant ISV Synetouch Solutions.

 The acquisition press release named only Hunter Allen of Cervion Systems as a member of RCC but the rumor is he’s teamed up with seven other reputable and respected resellers (all RSPA members, of course) for this venture.
 Synetouch’s reseller program will enable resellers not currently in the RCC group to obtain ownership in the company.
 “VARs can now earn equity in the product that they sell and support,” Allen said.

 Executives I talked with at RetailNOW felt this agreement could be a game-changer for our channel if it can be successfully duplicated by other vendors.
-Instead of resellers being victims to vendor acquisition, they can have actual decision-making authority in the future of their providers.
+Instead of resellers lacking direct control of their vendor’s choices (and their own business path), they can have actual decision-making authority in the future of their providers.
 We’ll be watching Synetouch and the RCC closely to see if they’ve cracked the code to a new business model for the POS channel.